grantharper/ticket-service/README.md

 ### Assumptions
 1. State will not be persisted beyond the process life of the application
-2. Users will interface with the application through command line prompts
+2. At most one user will interface with the application through command line prompts at a time
 3. The "best available" seats are seats that fulfill the following requirements in order:
 	1. grouped together if at all possible
 	2. closest to the stage